Kotlin/dokka/docs/topics/plugins/plugins_introduction.md

 From there, the plugin will extend Dokka by itself - no extra actions needed.

 > Plugins that use the same extension points or work in a similar way can interfere with each other.
 > This may lead to visual bugs, general undefined behaviour or even failed builds.
-If you notice anything of that
-> nature, it's a good idea to check which plugins are applied and what they do.
+However, it should not lead to
+> concurrency issues since Dokka does not expose any mutable data structures or objects.
 >
+> If you notice any problems of such nature, it's a good idea to check which plugins are applied and what they do.
+>
 {type="note"}

-Let's have a look at how you can apply [mathjax plugin](https://github.com/Kotlin/dokka/tree/master/plugins/mathjax) to your project:
+Let's have a look at how you can apply the [mathjax plugin](https://github.com/Kotlin/dokka/tree/master/plugins/mathjax) to your project:

 <tabs group="build-script">